-Although central to investing, compounding is the not the only factor it’s important to understand when planning your financial future.
-Make sure you read the rest of our Investment Essentials series, covering tax wrapper and allowances, and diversification
+Although a central facet of long-term investing, compounding is not the only concept that's important to understand when planning your financial future.
+Other articles in our Investor Essentials series cover topics such as diversification, volatility, and tax wrappers.